 Common Core

-Careers in Cognitive Neuroscience and related fields requires familiarity with statistics.
-Therefore, the Cognitive Neuroscience concentration requires a course in Quantitative Methods (CLPS 0900).
-CLPS 0900 is a prerequisite for most of the laboratory courses, so concentrators should plan to take this course by their fourth semester.
-The department does not grant concentration credit of AP Statistics, regardless of score.
-Students who feel that CLPS 0900 is too elementary can complete an approved alternative course (e.g., APMA 1650, CLPS 2906, PHP 1501, ECON 1629, APMA 1660).
+Careers in Cognitive Neuroscience and related fields require familiarity with statistics.
+Therefore, the Cognitive Neuroscience concentration requires a course in Quantitative Methods (CPSY 0900).
+CPSY 0900 is a prerequisite for research methods and laboratory courses, so concentrators should plan to take this course by their fourth semester.
+Students may substitute for CPSY 0900 a comparable statistics course taught in another department, with the approval of a Cognitive Neuroscience concentration advisor.
+Consult with a concentration advisor for details.
+The department does not grant concentration credit for AP Statistics, regardless of score.
+We strongly recommend fulfilling the statistics requirement as a sophomore.

 Foundation